This story has been updated to reflect new details in the Kenneka Jenkins case.

 Here is everything we know so far about the tragic death of Kenneka Jenkins.

-1. Autopsy results released Friday determined that Kenneka Jenkins death was an accident.
+1. Autopsy results released in early October determined that Kenneka Jenkins death was an accident.

 Cook County medical examiner’s office has determined the cause of Kenneka Jenkins’ death at the Crowne Plaza Hotel on Sept.
 10, the Chicago Tribune reported.The 19-year-old died from hypothermia due to exposure in the hotel’s walk-in freezer, according to the results released Friday.
 The freezer Jenkins was found in was capable of getting to a temperature of 8 degrees, the medical examiner's office noted.

 In addition to freezing exposure, alcohol intoxication and the use of topiramate, a drug known for treating epilepsy and migraines were “contributing factors.”
 Her family said Jenkins had not been prescribed topiramate, but the level of the drug was within therapuetic range.